afdelacruz/Tim/docs/prd.md

 - This ensures the raw data for monthly calculations is consistently updated.

 **Acceptance Criteria:**
-- [ ] Balances fetched from all linked accounts for active users whose Plaid items do not require re-authentication, verified by unit/integration tests (mocking Plaid API and database interactions).
+- [x] Balances fetched from all linked accounts for active users whose Plaid items do not require re-authentication, verified by unit/integration tests (mocking Plaid API and database interactions).
     *   Example Unit Tests for `BalanceUpdateService` / Daily Job Logic:
         *   `testFetchAndStoreBalancesForAllUsers_processesMultipleUsers`: Verifies the job can handle iterating through multiple users and their accounts.
 Ensures scalability of the daily update.
         *   `testFetchBalancesForUser_whenPlaidCallSucceeds_savesSnapshotsAndClearsReauthFlag`: (Mocking Plaid and DB) Confirms that successful balance fetches result in new snapshots and that any previous re-authentication flags are cleared.
 Validates the happy path for balance updates.
-- [ ] Daily snapshots stored correctly in the `balance_snapshots` database table, verified by tests.
+- [x] Daily snapshots stored correctly in the `balance_snapshots` database table, verified by tests.
-- [ ] If Plaid item requires re-authentication, the `needs_reauthentication` flag is set for associated accounts, and errors are logged.
+- [x] If Plaid item requires re-authentication, the `needs_reauthentication` flag is set for associated accounts, and errors are logged.
 This logic is unit tested.
     *   Example Unit Tests for `BalanceUpdateService` (Plaid Error Handling):
         *   `testFetchBalancesForUser_whenPlaidItemNeedsReauthentication_setsReauthFlagAndLogsError`: Checks that specific Plaid errors trigger the `needs_reauthentication` flag and are logged.
 Ensures graceful failure and state management for Plaid connection issues.
         *   `testFetchBalancesForUser_whenOtherPlaidErrorOccurs_logsErrorAndDoesNotUpdate`: Confirms that other Plaid API errors are logged but do not incorrectly alter application state beyond what's necessary.
         *   `testFetchBalancesForUser_withNoAccounts_doesNothingGracefully`: Ensures the job runs without error if a user has no linked accounts.
-- [ ] The system is prepared for monthly change calculations as per Step 3.2.
+- [x] The system is prepared for monthly change calculations as per Step 3.2.

 ---

-## Step 3: Account Configuration
+## Step 3: Account Configuration ✅ **[FULLY COMPLETE - IN FEATURE BRANCHES]**

 **Goal:** Let users assign accounts to inflow/outflow categories

-### Step 3.1: Account Management API
+### Step 3.1: Account Management API ✅ **[IMPLEMENTED]**

 **API Endpoints:**
 - `GET /api/accounts` - Get user's connected accounts